 Supporting Statement:

-There is currently Welsh-medium school in the Authority andWelsh-medium primary schools.
+There is currently 1 Welsh-medium school in the Authority providing secondary education; Ysgol Gymraeg Ystalyfera – Bro Dur, a middle school for pupils aged 3 – 18yrs. andthere are 9 Welsh-medium primary schools.
 There is approximately a -20% difference between the number of children assessed in Welsh as a first language in year 6 and then in year 9.
 The reason for this is mostly due to parental choice with regard to the geographical proximity of the nearest Welsh-medium secondary school, with a minority of parents choosing to send their child to a nearer English-medium school.

-Firstly the development of the Ystalyfera south campus will go some way to addressing issues of travelling distance in the south of the county.
+Firstly the development of the Ysgol Gymraeg Ystalyfera – Bro Dur south campus will go some way to addressing issues of travelling distance in the south of the county.
 Whilst it is not anticipated that the opening of the second WM secondary campus on the former site of Sandfields Comprehensive school in September 2018 will have an immediate effect on the numbers transferring from primary to secondary provision, it is expected that it will have a positive impact on transfer rates over a 6 year period and beyond.

-Secondly YG Ystalyfera works closely on a range of initiatives with all Welsh-medium primary schools to attract and promote pupils to remain in the Welsh-medium sector.
-Primary school pupils have recently experienced a wide range of extra-curricular activities at Ysgol Gyfun Ystalyfera as part of their transition programme.
+Secondly Ysgol Gymraeg Ystalyfera – Bro Dur works closely on a range of initiatives with all Welsh-medium primary schools to attract and promote pupils to remain in the Welsh-medium sector.
+Primary school pupils have recently experienced a wide range of extra-curricular activities at the former Ysgol Gyfun Ystalyfera as part of their transition programme.
 Having transferred to secondary Welsh-medium education at Ystalyfera nearly all pupils remain until year 11.

 Transfer rates between Welsh medium schools located in the south east of the County Borough to Ysgol Gymraeg-Ystalyfera – Bro Dur are very high.
 Transfer rates between Welsh medium schools located in the north west of the County Borough, traditionally viewed as the Welsh speaking heartland of the authority to Ysgol Gymraeg-Ystalyfera – Bro Dur are variable and are often low (see Appendix 1c).
 The Welsh medium sector continue to work as a cluster to promote higher transfer rates and the local authority will commission a report to analyse the lower and inconsistent transfer rates from areas such as Pontardawe, Trebannws and Gwaun Cae Gurwen.